FileEye/MediaProbe/test/README.md

-# README file for PEL Test Suite
+# README file for ExifEye Test Suite

 The tests run automatically on each commit on TravisCI.
 Status for the master branch is: